Introduction

 Recipe 2: Blackstone Breakfast Feast

-In the third section, add remaining oil and sauté onions and peppers until soft and slightly caramelized, about 5-6 minutes.
+In the third section, add remaining oil and **sauté onions and peppers** for **5–6 minutes** until soft and lightly caramelized.

-Push the vegetables to the side and add the beaten eggs to the empty space.
-Scramble until just set, then mix with the vegetables and sprinkle with cheese.
+Scramble until just set, then **mix with the sautéed veggies** and **sprinkle with cheese**.

 Pro tip: Use your spatula to create dividers on the griddle to keep foods separate while cooking.